Rahuletto/simply-djs/README.md

 + Proper Typings and Commenting
 + Totally Promise Based
 + ChatGPT integration in chatbot
 + Super Customizable embed !
-(Make your bot yours)
+(Can override default embeds completely.)
++ A New, Efficient and Bug-free tictactoe engine

 @@ Variable names that just make sense @@
 @@ Renamed functions @@